20 Investment Terms for Beginners

 2. Stock

 A stock represents ownership in a company.
 When you buy a stock, you own a small part of the company’s assets and earnings.
 Stocks, also known as equities, can grow in value over time, offering both appreciation and dividends.
+Many investors trade stocks regularly to try and capitalize on these potential gains.

 3. Bond